A broken pelvis, a severed vein and a holiday ruined | CBC News

 Rocheleau said the accident was hard enough on Hunter, his mother and the rest of the family, but hearing that a driver was charged with impaired driving made it more difficult.

-Next week, he'll be back in the operating room for another surgery and will likely need a skin graft in the coming months to close the wound on his leg, Rocheleau added.
+Next week, he'll be back in a CHEO operating room for another surgery and will likely need a skin graft in the coming months to close the wound on his leg, Rocheleau added.

 "We don't know the rest of the impact because he's not conscious enough to be able to speak to us," she said.

-It's been incredibly difficult for Rocheleau to see her bubbly grandson now hooked up to several tubes, unable to speak or move.
+It's been incredibly difficult for Rocheleau to see her bubbly grandson now hooked up to several tubes.

 "Because of the trauma, the shock of the impact, his entire body's still swollen and bruised everywhere," she said, adding he'll occasionally try removing his breathing tube and intravenous tube because he finds them painful.